dayzhou/electronic-wechat/README.md

 npm start
 ```

-However the `npm install` command rarely succeed in China mainland due to the reasons "we all know".
+However the `npm install` command rarely succeeds in China mainland due to the reasons "we all know".
 The `npm install` process downloads the compressed `electron` package from the official site:
-`https://github.com/electron/electron/releases`, but this doesn't work for us within the wall.
+`https://github.com/electron/electron/releases`, but this doesn't work for us guys on the wrong side of the wall.
 So unix users should set the environment variable:
 ```
 export NPM_CONFIG_ELECTRON_MIRROR='https://npm.taobao.org/mirrors/electron/'